manoahmpah/manoahmpah.github.io-archive/README.md

 # manoahmpah.github.io

-✌️Hi, my name is Manoah and i'm currently working on recreate Apple Website for a IT Project in school

-💻 i'm currently learning PHP and SQL
+✌️Hi, my name is Manoah and I'm currently working to redesign my Portfolio 💻 right now I'm learning PHP and SQL
 🧭 How to reach me : mpahmanoah@gmail.com or by Discord: leon_en_photo#4488